10 Blog

 Getting started with Hetk

 Thanks for being one of the first to try Hetk.
-This guide walks you through setting up and testing calendar sync so you can see how it works before committing your main calendars.
+This guide shows you how to set up and test calendar sync safely before connecting your main calendars.

 Start with secondary calendars